insapathogenomics/ReporTree/README.md

 - count_matrix.tsv - counts of a grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
 - metrics.tsv - metrics resulting from the cluster congruence analysis, with indication of the Adjusted Wallace and the Ajusted Rand coefficients for each comparison of subsequent partitions, and the Simpson's Index of Diversity for each partition.
 - stableRegions.tsv - partition ranges for which Adjusted Wallace coefficient is higher than the cut-off defined by the user (useful to study cluster stability and infer possible nomenclature)
+- Newick file with the dendrogram resulting of the hierarchical clustering analysis or with the minimum spanning tree of GrapeTree

 ## Installation and dependencies